 How to Use

-• Spray 4mL of BOARBETTER onto the sow’s snout prior to heat checking
+• Spray 4 mL of BOARBETTER onto the female’s snout (directing towards the nostrils) prior to heat check

 • Apply back pressure test to check for signs of estrus

-• Artificially inseminate the sow if she is in standing heat
+• If using conventional artificial insemination breed the femaleif she is in standing heat

 • If sow is not in estrus, repeat treatment daily until estrus occurs